zokahn/r630-iscsi-switchbot/docs/TRUENAS_AUTHENTICATION.md

 *credential*
 ```

-When using the `truenas_wrapper.sh` script, your credentials will be stored in `~/.config/truenas/auth.json`, which is automatically excluded from git.
+When using the secure authentication file approach, your credentials will be stored in `~/.config/truenas/auth.json` which is automatically excluded from git.
 This ensures your sensitive information stays secure and local to your machine.

 ### Recommended Workflow for Teams